 Beth Pearce is Vermont's 30th State Treasurer.
 She became State Treasurer in 2011 and has been elected to three terms.
 Treasurer Pearce has over 40 years of experience in government finance at both the state and local levels.
-As State Treasurer, she has emphasized the importance of maintaining Vermont's bond rating.
-Vermont has the highest general obligation bond ratings of any New England state.
-She continues her advocacy for conservative and affordable debt practices, prudent management of the pension systems, and responsible use of reserves.

 The State Treasurer's Office is responsible for a wide range of administrative and service duties:

 - Investment of State funds.

 - Issuing all State bonds authorized by the General Assembly.

 - Serving as the central bank for State agencies.